chenyn226/hfmd-foi/README.md

 The model fitting results (output of models.R).

 ### Estimations
-The estimated Force of Infection, cases and seroprevalence from the models (output of result_analysis.R).
+The estimated Force of Infection, cases and seroprevalence from the models, which could be used to generate the figures (output of result_analysis.R).